TransfemEris/fight_finder_sfx_suite/README.md

 theres also leftover code for the tracker features, those are yet to exist, but will be added. theres alot of leftover code for scrapped stuff, im lazy tbh.

+Also if for any godforsaken reason you want to support this project and donate to me... (why?) go here: https://ko-fi.com/femurdotfem